Raikia/seat-market-seeding/README.md

 - Review high-usage items, estimated sales, restock pace, and market/category heatmaps.
 - Get target stock recommendations based on recent estimated sales pace.
 - Apply recommended target changes in bulk after reviewing the expected cost and volume increase.
-- Send SeAT notifications when an item moves from stocked to low, or from low/stocked to empty.
+- Send grouped SeAT notifications when items move to low stock, empty stock, or get restocked.
-- Send grouped restocked notifications when items recover during the same refresh.
+- Use the Listing Helper to turn EVE market transaction logs into multi-sell pricing lines.
 - Refresh market data manually or on a SeAT schedule.
 - Cache dashboard calculations briefly and add helpful indexes for larger market lists.